Richard Thompson (Royal Navy officer)

-Vice-Admiral Richard Charles Thompson, KCB, CBE, FRS, FRAeS (born 12 February 1966) is a senior Royal Navy officer.
+Vice Admiral Sir Richard Charles Thompson, KCB, CBE, FRS, FRAeS (born 12 February 1966) is a retired Royal Navy officer.

 Early life and education

 Thompson was born on 12 February 1966 in Reading, Berkshire, England.
 He was educated at Meadway School, a state school in Reading.
 He studied engineering at the Royal Naval Engineering College and King's College London.